Silica marina (Sil-mar) = Sand vom Strand

 female organs, although they don't usually fertilize themselves.

-"Some animals can actually switch back and forth" between being male and female again and again, said Rick Hochberg, professor at the University of Massachusetts at Lowell.
+"Some animals can actually switch back and forth" between being male and female again and again, said Rick Hochberg, a professor at the University of Massachusetts at Lowell.

 "Kind of makes some people jealous, I think."